ryanrestine/HackTheBox_WriteUps/linux_machines/horizontall_notes.md

 But unfortunately I was unable to crack this password.

-Going back to the open internal ports, I can use Chisel to set up a tunnel:
+Going back to the open internal ports, I can use Chisel to set up a tunnel to try to access whatever is running internal on port 8000:

 On my Kali box:
 ```